OUR CHARTER, BYLAWS AND RULES

 The Charter prevails if there is any conflict in meaning or instruction with the ByLaws or Rules, and the ByLaws prevail over the Rules.

 The ByLaws set out, at a high level, how the RPS is run.
 They may be amended at an AGM or EGM.
 They were last revised and approved on 28 September 2019.

 The Rules are made under Section 16 of the Charter.
 They detail key management procedures that determine important aspects of our management.
 They may be amended at an AGM or EGM.
 They were last revised and approved on 28 September 2019.

 In early 2018, our Trustees published a strategy for 2018 - 2023.
 This focusses upon our public benefit purpose and a widening of our reach and impact.
 You can read more here.

 Each year, our Trustees' Annual Report and Accounts are approved at the AGM and submitted to the Charity Commission.
-Please click the following links to find these on the Charity Commission website:
+Please click the following links to download the most recent reports: